The Stockholm Junior Water Prize is the world’s most prestigious youth award given to a high school student for water

-- Finalists will receive an Australian Water Association certificate.
+Finalists will receive an Australian Water Association certificate.

 - National winner receives a glass trophy, a return flight to Stockholm and accommodation to participate in a one week cultural exchange program and to represent Australia in the international Stockholm Junior Water Prize.
 If the national winner is a group of students, one representative receives flights and accommodation, other group members may go to Stockholm at their own expense.

 - The winner of the international Stockholm Junior Water Prize receives US$15,000 and a crystal sculpture.
 The winner’s school recieves US$5,000.

 Awarded at the Ozwater'18 Gala Dinner

-The Australian Stockholm Junior Water Prize is awarded at the Australian Water Association’s leading international conference, Ozwater’17, in May 2017, Sydney.
+The Australian Stockholm Junior Water Prize was awarded at the Australian Water Association’s leading international conference, Ozwater’17, in May 2017, Sydney.

 Australian Stockholm Junior Water Prize Winner 2017